ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/02-create-static-files.md

 </details>

-Run `./codemod-test-fixtures.sh`.
-From the `sample-project`'s `output` folder, we see that we're a few steps closer to creating the addon and the test app. ✨
+Run `./codemod-test-fixtures.sh` to see the effect of `create-files-from-blueprints`.
+From the `sample-project`'s `output` folder, we see that we're already a few steps closer to creating the addon and the test app. ✨

 ```sh
 workspace-root